ballerina-platform/ballerina-dev-website/swan-lake/learn/quick-tour.md

 ### Creating the 'sunriseApi' Client

-Create a client (in a `sunrise_client.bal` file) with the below content to write a simple HTTP client, which retrieves sunrise/sunset time details for Colombo by interacting with the service API.
+Create a client (in a `sunrise_client.bal` file) with the below content to write a simple HTTP client.
+This will retrieve sunrise/sunset time details for Colombo by interacting with the service API.

 ```ballerina